predictive-quality/mmpd-example/README.md

 The paper by Liang et al. also introduces three use cases and their corresponding _MPDs_.
 The _MPDs_ is also editable by Microsoft Visio.
 You are welcomed to adjust them for your own production processes, which are similar as described in the paper.

+All Microsoft Visio files can be viewed by Microsoft Internet Explorer if necessary.

 ## License
 BSD 3-Clause License